-Since we have found that there are domestic articles "like" the imported articles, we did not need to reach the question of whether there are "directly competitive" domestic articles.34 recites the U.S. statutory language.36 We believe that, in spite of the inadvertent inclusion of "directly competitive," that it is clear that the ITC's findings were on the basis of a like product analysis.
+Since we have found that there are domestic articles "like" the imported articles, we did not need to reach the question of whether there are "directly competitive" domestic articles.

 The ITC's findings on the basis of a like product, and not directly competitive product, analysis for each of these four like products is clearly demonstrated in its discussion, its findings section and the noted footnote.
-The summation sentence which refers to "domestic industr[ies] producing . . . article[s] like or directly competitive with . . . [the] imported article[s]" merely
+The summation sentence which refers to "domestic industr[ies] producing . . . article[s] like or directly competitive with . . . [the] imported article[s]" merely recites the U.S. statutory language.
+We believe that, in spite of the inadvertent inclusion of "directly competitive," that it is clear that the ITC's findings were on the basis of a like product analysis.

-34 ITC Report, p.
+&lt;sup>34 ITC Report, p.
 147, n.893.